Anthonywilde1/Anthony_Wilde_T3A1/README.md

 let console = "nintendo"
 switch (console) {
   case "xbox":
-    console.log(I guess you could play Halo but not much else);
+    console.log("I guess you could play Halo but not much else");
     break;
   case "playstation":
-    console.log(remember the halo killer Killzone, best to stay forgotten);
+    console.log("remember the halo killer Killzone, best to stay forgotten");
     break;
   case "nintendo":
     console.log("NINTENDO 64 OMG");
     break;
 }
-console.log(this happens after the switch console block)    /*p.s the case for xbox and playstation wont be read as we can see that console is nintendo.
+console.log("this happens after the switch console block")    /*p.s the case for xbox and playstation wont be read as we can see that console is nintendo.
 /* ----------------------------------------------------------------------------- */
 /* while / for statement */